Iran says envisages Iraq role with U.S. if Washington tackles regional militants

 Saudi Arabia last month designated ISIL a terrorist organisation, conveying its concern that young Saudis hardened by battle could come home to target the ruling Al Saud royal family - as happened after earlier wars in Afghanistan and Iraq.

-(Reporting by Parisa Hafezi, writing by William Maclean, editing by Mark Heinrich)
+(Reporting by Parisa Hafezi; Writing by William Maclean; Editing by Gareth Jones)